alexander-rykov/user-storage-project/README.md

 Review and commit.

-- [ ] [Extract Interface refactoring](https://refactoring.guru/extract-interface): extract an interface for the UserStorageService class.
+- [ ] [Extract Interface](https://refactoring.guru/extract-interface): extract an interface for the UserStorageService class.
   * Create a new interface _IUserStorageService_ in _UserStorageServices_ project, give it a meaningful name.
   * Add all public methods and properties from _UserStorageService_ class to your new interface.
   * Refactor _userStorageService field in _Client_ class: change the field type to your new interface.